-Rehearsals take place weekly on Tuesday evenings in the Autumn and Spring terms between 8pm and 10pm, with a short break for refreshments.
-We rehearse in the Methodist Church, Haslingfield and our concerts are held in All Saints’ Church, Haslingfield.
-We understand that it may difficult for choir members to attend all rehearsals, but it is helpful if you can let our secretary, Kate, know beforehand if you will be absent.
-If you need to miss more than two rehearsals, we request that you to talk to Paul.
+Rehearsals take place weekly on Tuesday evenings in autumn, spring and summer between 7.30 pm and 9.30 pm, with a short break for refreshments.
+We rehearse in All Saints' Church, Haslingfield where our concerts are held.
+We understand that it may be difficult for choir members to attend all rehearsals, but it is helpful if you can let our secretary, Kate, know beforehand if you will be absent.
+If you need to miss more than two rehearsals, we request that you talk to Paul.

 When are the concerts?

 We perform concerts at the end of each term in All Saints’ Church, Haslingfield.
-The Autumn term concert usually takes place on first Saturday in December and the Spring term concert takes place on the Saturday 2 or 3 weeks before Easter.
-It is especially important that you attend the last two rehearsals that take place in All Saints’ Church.
-This is the only opportunity to practice in the concert venue and with the orchestra and soloists (at the Saturday afternoon rehearsal).
+The autumn term concert usually takes place on the first Saturday in December and the spring term concert takes place shortly before Easter.
+The summer concert takes place in late June or early July.

 What do we wear for concerts?

-At concerts, men wear dinner jackets, white shirt and black bow tie.
-Ladies wear long black skirts or evening trousers, white top and black jacket or cardigan.
+At concerts, men wear dinner jackets, white shirts and black bow ties.
+Ladies wear long black skirts or evening trousers, a white top and a black jacket or cardigan.